jhan0317/sys6018-competition-blogger-characteristics/README.txt

 1. k-fold cross validation

 # Bonus
-Get a good score on the parametric linear model modeling for bonus credit.
+Get a good score on the parametric linear model modeling for bonus credit

 # RESULTS
 Ridge regression: 3.88509